With Instapage, the mobile version of a page consists of the same elements as the desktop version, but arranged differently and resized.

 When creating a page, you will add all the desired elements to your desktop editor first and then head over to the mobile editor to finish up your design for mobile.

 We recommend using the Regenerate option if the mobile design is far from what you would like it to be, and start manually resizing and rearranging the elements as you wish.

 After editing, moving or adding new elements to the desktop version our system will try to automatically adjust the mobile version for you, however, it may not be perfect and you will have to manually rearrange or resize some elements.

-You can use our grouping and mobile aspect ratio features to help you faster edit the mobile version as described in this article.
-The layouts we provide are mobile-optimized, but that can change as you add new elements.
+You can use our grouping and mobile aspect ratio features to help you faster edit the mobile version as explained in this article: https://d.pr/RlMk7B.
+The layouts we provide are already mobile-optimized, but that can change when you add new elements.

-What does Regenerate do?
+2. What does Regenerate do?

-The purpose of the Regenerate button is to bring desktop elements to the mobile page in case they are missing (but not hidden), to make sure both the mobile and the desktop page are in conformity with each other.
+The purpose of the Regenerate button is to bring desktop elements to the mobile page in case they are missing (but not hidden), and to make sure both the mobile and the desktop page are in conformity with each other.

-How do I know which one to use?
+4. How do I know which Regenerate option to use?

-Use the first button right at the top the first time you switch to the mobile editor when you are done with editing the desktop version if on most Instablocks there are elements missing (but not hidden) or settings are not passed over from the desktop version.
-In all other cases that are isolated to a single Instablock, you should use the Instablock regenerate button.
+Use the first button right at the top the first time you switch to the mobile editor when you are done with editing the desktop version if on most Instablocks there are elements missing (not hidden) or settings are not passed over from the desktop version to your mobile design.